gregpaulos/GroupProjectProposal/user-stories.md

 # User Stories and Acceptance Criteria

 ## Essential
+* As a user, I want to know what this app is about.
+    * A header component is rendered with an h1 of the app title.
 * As a user, I want to find five options to have a margarita so that I can decide where to go.
     * When #findDrinks is clicked, a ul of at least 5 list options renders.
 * As an alcoholic, I need to find the closest margarita nearby, so I don't waste my drinking time.